Infixo/CS2-RealEco/README.md

  - Companies that are not profitable enough will go bankrupt.
  - There will be lower demand for offices, since there will be less demand for immaterial resources.
  - (v0.3) Companies will increase number of workplaces by 20%-30%.
+ - (v0.5) More hotels and motels in the city.

 ## Features